cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 \hat{p}_{it} = 100 \cdot \frac{Y_{it}}{N_{it}}.
 $$

+### Smoothing

+Rolling window explanation and who computes it (Delphi or upstream provider).
+Omit if unwindowed.

 ### Uncertainty

-Confidence interval formula, or "This source publishes no standard errors, sample sizes, or confidence intervals."
+Confidence interval formula.
+Omit this section if the source publishes no standard errors, sample sizes, or confidence intervals.

+### Temporal Handling

+Reference time basis, week-ending alignment, date shifts, or accumulation rules.

+### Geographic Units

+Optional.
+Describe source-specific geographic units (such as facility catchment areas or sampling sites) and how they are defined.
+Omit if the source uses only standard geographic levels.

+### Geographic Aggregation

+Which levels are native and which are derived, the weighting used, and `fill_method` choices (`source`, `fill_zero`, `fill_ave`) when multiple aggregation paths exist.

 ---